 Released in late 1975, the Black Watch fiasco combined with the onslaught of cheap calculators from Japan marked the beginning of the end of Sinclair Radionics.
 Britain’s National Enterprise Board bought a majority interest in 1977, but quickly found Clive to be all but impossible to deal with, and found the hoped-for turnaround a tough nut to crack.
 The NEB finally pulled the plug on the company in the wake of Thatcher’s election; this sort of mixing with private business was of course under Thatcher’s new paradigm exactly what the government should not be doing.
 By that time Clive had already started another company on the sly to wriggle free of government interference with his management decisions.
 He named it Science of Cambridge to keep its guiding hand at least somewhat under wraps.
 This was the company that would start the PC boom in Britain.

 For an exaggerated but entertaining picture of Clive Sinclair the man, I’ll point you to the show whose title I stole for this post, the BBC one-off Micro Men.
-He was a genuinely talented inventor with a flair for the art of the possible and a determination to bring out products at prices that ordinary people could afford — a populist in the best sense of the world.
+He was a genuinely talented inventor with a flair for the art of the possible and a determination to bring out products at prices that ordinary people could afford — a populist in the best sense of the word.
 He was also stupefyingly stubborn and arrogant, one of those supremely tedious people who love to talk about their IQ scores.
 (He was chairman of British Mensa for almost two decades.)
 In a typical interview for Your Computer magazine in 1981, he said, “I make mistakes, everyone does, but I never make them twice.”
 Someone of more average intelligence — like for instance your humble blogger here — might beg to differ that his history of exploding products would seem to point to a man who kept making the same mistakes over and over, thinking he could avoid the perspiration of polishing and perfecting through the inspiration of his initial brilliant idea.
-But do what I know?
+But what do I know?